bnyf/setup-k8s/setup_k8s/README.md

-# Install and Enable K8S
+# Install and Enable K8S on centos
 ## For master node

 ```